-One of the more elusive parts of process control education is inventory or material balance control.
+One of the more elusive aspects of process control education is inventory or material balance control.
 An engineer with some experience can usually immediately say if a proposed inventory control system is workable.
-However, for a student or newcomer to the field it is not obvious, and even for an experienced engineer there may be cases where experience and intuition are not sufficient.
+However, for a student or newcomer to the field, it is not obvious, and even for an experienced engineer there may be cases where experience and intuition are not sufficient.
 The objective of this paper is to present concise results on inventory control, relate to previous work, tie up loose ends, and to provide some good illustrative examples.
-The main result (self-consistency rule) can be regarded as obvious, but nevertheless we have not seen it presented in this way before.
+The main result

-[†]Norwegian University of Science and Technology
+&lt;sup>†Norwegian University of Science and Technology

-[‡]Current address: StatoilHydro Research Center, Trondheim, Norway
+&lt;sup>‡Current address: StatoilHydro Research Centre, Trondheim, Norway